jcklpe/design-ops-hackpack/README.md

 Shape covers general tokens like border radius, and layout stuff like margin and padding.

 ## Design System Governance
 The Design System Governance is centered on the Product Team context in order to ground the work in the particular needs of the applications as they exist and are built.
-The purpose of this is to encourage an agile, iterative, collaborative, bottom-up organization of Design System standards rather than a slow top-down organization which attempts to force standards onto Product Teams that may not even need them.
+The purpose of this is to encourage an agile, iterative, collaborative, bottom-up organization of Design System standards rather than a slow top-down organization.

+Governance isn't a hinderance to agility, it is the source of agility.
+Clear process benefits everyone.
 ```mermaid
 graph TB
     subgraph Design System Working Group Context